developerSid/TheMovieSuperStore/README.md

 #The Movie Super Store
-An demo project for Utilizing different parts of the Spring Framework via the opinated Spring Boot
+An demo project for Utilizing different parts of the Spring Framework via the opinated Spring Boot project.

 ## Getting started
 The project uses Gradle for it's builds to simplify dependency (library) management